 I wrote, arranged, recorded, produced and mixed the whole project, so its been quite a journey!I also have released a retrospective CD of mainly live recordings called IN THE DISTANCE

-Its now 2017, and I am embarking on a new phase of creativity with new band, my songs and my bass.
+Its now 2019, and I am preparing for a new album by the end of the year, - a new phase of creativity with new band, my songs and my bass.
 Hope you can join us on our concerts.